List of FIFA World Cup hosts: 2026 FIFA World Cup

 Under FIFA rules as of 2016, the 2026 Cup could not be in either Europe (UEFA) or Asia (AFC), leaving an African (CAF) bid, a North American (CONCACAF) bid, a South American (CONMEBOL) bid or an Oceanian (OFC) bid as other possible options.
 In March 2017, FIFA's president Gianni Infantino confirmed that "Europe (UEFA) and Asia (AFC) had been excluded from the bidding following the selection of Russia and Qatar in 2018 and 2022 respectively."

 The bidding process was originally scheduled to start in 2015, with the appointment of hosts scheduled for the FIFA Congress on 10 May 2017 in Kuala Lumpur, Malaysia.
 On 10 June 2015, FIFA announced that the bid process for the 2026 FIFA World Cup was postponed.
 However, following the FIFA Council meeting on 10 May 2016, a new bid schedule was announced for May 2020 as the last in a four-phase process.

 On 14 October 2016, FIFA said it would accept a tournament-sharing bid by CONCACAF members Canada, Mexico and the United States.

 On 10 April 2017, Canada, the United States, and Mexico announced their intention to submit a joint bid to co-host, with three-quarters of the games to be played in the US, including the final.

 On 11 August 2017, Morocco officially announced a bid to host.

 Therefore, the official 2026 FIFA World Cup bids were from two football confederations.
 The first one was from CONCACAF, which was triple bid by Canada, United States and Mexico, and the second one was from CAF with a bid by Morocco.

 The host was announced on 13 June 2018 at the 68th FIFA Congress in Moscow, Russia.
 The United Bid from Canada, Mexico and the United States was selected over the Morocco bid by 134 votes to 65 with 1 selecting neither and 3 abstentions.
-This will be the first World Cup to be hosted by more than two countries.
-Mexico becomes the first country to host three men's World Cups and its Estadio Azteca will become the first stadium to stage three World Cup tournaments.
-On the other hand, Canada becomes the fifth country to host both the men's and women's World Cups, after Sweden (Men's: 1958/Women's: 1995), United States (Men's: 1994/Women's: 1999, 2003), Germany (Men's: 1974, 2006/Women's: 2011), and France (Men's: 1938, 1998/Women's: 2019).
-The United States becomes the first country to host both men's and women's World Cup twice each.
+This was the first World Cup to be hosted by more than two countries.
+Mexico became the first country to host three men's World Cups and its Estadio Azteca also became the first stadium to stage three World Cup tournaments.
+On the other hand, Canada became the fifth country to host both the men's and women's World Cups, after Sweden (Men's: 1958/Women's: 1995), the United States (Men's: 1994/Women's: 1999, 2003), Germany (Men's: 1974, 2006/Women's: 2011), and France (Men's: 1938, 1998/Women's: 2019).
+The United States became the first country to host both men's and women's World Cup twice each.
+Additionally, all three host nations are now among those who have hosted both the FIFA World Cup and the Summer Olympic Games.